 Many a broken spirit had entered the draughty, emotionless halls of the Court House.
 Even more were broken before the bench of JUDGE DOYLE.
 The question on my mind then was how long would Tabitha’s spirit stand under the scrutiny of the Judge’s icy gaze.

-Being unable to attend the trial personally until it was time for my own statement the following account is made up of the statements of those in attendance and court transcripts.
+Being unable to attend the trial personally the following account is made up of the statements of those in attendance and court transcripts.

 The hall was awash with nervous energy as Tabitha’s trial came to session.
 The only one who seemed unaffected by it was the lady herself who sat on her bench as though ready to watch a production play out before her.

 Clerk: “All rise!
 Court is now in session.
 Judge Doyle presiding.”

 In a flurry of black robes, The Judge entered the room and for a moment the slightest breath could be heard.
 Karyn Doyle took her bench; her terribly scarred left eye and the wound on her neck on full display.
 Tabitha glared at her but The Judge didn’t respond.

 The trial was opened under the proper procedure.
 The charges were read: